 - To obtain information regarding Tennessee's Mandatory Continuing Legal Education requirements (CLE), please contact the Tennessee CLE Commission at (615) 741-3096 or go to www.cletn.com.

 Pursuant to Tenn.
 Sup.
 Ct.
 R. 9, Sec.
-10, all non-exempt attorneys must renew their law license with the BPR once a year on the 1ST DAY OF THEIR BIRTH MONTH.
-Given all the expenses new Bar Exam admittees incur, the Supreme Court has given you a three month reprieve period beginning the month after you are sworn in.
+10, all non-exempt attorneys must renew their law license with the BPR once a year on the FIRST DAY OF THEIR BIRTH MONTH.
+In consideration of all the expenses new Bar Exam admittees incur, the Supreme Court has provided a three month reprieve period beginning the month after you are sworn in.
 When the three-month reprieve period is about to expire, the BPR will send you an email regarding an Interim invoice that will bridge your registration to your birth month.
 The Annual Registration (renewal) fee will then be due on the first day of your birth month every year from that point forward.